3 Unforgettable Days in New Orleans Itinerary

 1).
 Sassy’s Food Truck (Permanently Closed Unfortunately)

 Okay so technically Sassy’s isn’t a restaurant, BUT it was amazing for those of us who are willing to take our food on the go or sit in a designated area outside.
 Sassy’s was a vegetarian soul food truck located in Austin, TX and was a must visit if you were in the area.
 I hope they are able to reopen one day.
 Interested in exploring more of Austin’s food scene?
-Check out this Best of Austin Tour.
+Check out this best of Austin tour.

 Black Owned Restaurants in Houston